Conditional Predictive Inference for Missing Outcomes: Main results

 The above methods provide simultaneous distribution-free inference for missing outcomes, and are useful when the feature distribution has a small support size compared to the sample size $n$, so that we have large enough numbers $N_1,N_2,\ldots,N_M$ of repeated feature values.
-In this section we discuss methods for more general feature distributions.
+Now we discuss methods for more general feature distributions.

-One can consider discretizing the observed features, so as to generate repeated samples falling within each feature bin as before.
+One can consider discretizing the observed features, so as to repeatedly sample datapoints falling within each feature-bin as before.
 However, this is not straightforward, since $Y$ and $A$ may not be independent conditional on the discretized $X$, i.e., the missing at random assumption may not hold for the discretized data.
 To overcome this challenge, we propose discretizing based on the propensity score $x\mapsto p_{A \mid X}(x) = \PPst{A = 1}{X=x}$, in which case we show that we retain \emph{approximate independence} after discretization.
 We first consider the case where we know the propensity score, as in randomized trials and two phase sampling \citep{breslow2007weighted,saegusa2013weighted}.
 We then characterize the impact of the additional uncertainty one must incur when, as typically the case in practice, the propensity score is not known and therefore must be estimated from the observed sample.

+We also mention that, while a direct per-bin application of weighted conformal prediction \citep{tibshirani2019conformal} can attain theoretically valid coverage, it is severely hampered because it does not allow pooling datapoints across bins, hence reducing the effective sample size.
+In contrast, by using hierarchical exchangeability as in Section \ref{hier}, pro-CP is more effective as it is able to pool datapoints across bins.